Pulmonary, Critical Care, and Sleep Medicine

 Richard Millman, MD

-Professor of Pediatrics; Professor of Medicine; CO-Director, Hasbro Children’s Hospital Sleep Medicine Program; Medical Director, Sleep Disorders Centers, Lifespan Hospitals -
+Professor of Medicine and Pediatrics; CO-Director, Hasbro Children’s Hospital Sleep Medicine Program; Medical Director, Sleep Disorders Centers, Brown Health Hospitals -

 Taro Minami, MD